marcduiker/azure-functions-university/lessons/queue.md

 ### Steps

-1. Create a copy of the `NewPlayerWithTypedQueueOutput.cs` file and rename the file, the class and the function to `NewPlayerWithDynamicQueueOutput`.
+1. Create a copy of the `NewPlayerWithTypedQueueOutput.cs` file and rename the file, the class and the function to `NewPlayerWithDynamicQueueOutput.cs`.
 2. Replace the line with the `Queue` binding attribute and parameter with:

    ```csharp